Applicable Laws Regarding Medical Marijuana

 In November 2011, voters approved a citizen-initiated ordinance prohibiting the operation of medical marijuana businesses in Fort Collins.
 By February 14, 2012, all businesses were closed.

-The possession and use of marijuana remains a crime under federal law.
+The possession and use of marijuana remain a crime under federal law.
 Persons who use marijuana for medical purposes are subject to criminal prosecution under federal law.

 - Article XVIII, Section 14 of the Colorado Constitution (Amendment 20)